-Per section 113(b)(2)(A)(iv), Delaware will include three (3) indicators of program quality in the secondary accountability model.
+Per section 113(b)(2)(A)(iv), the Eligible Agency, "Delaware" will include three (3) indicators of program quality in the secondary accountability model.
 Delaware will also include one (1) optional measure of program quality.
 The optional measure will be introduced in future academic years.
 The Eligible Agency's measurement definition is below, which includes a numerator and denominator for each of the three (3) quality indicators.
 A framework is provided for the one (1) optional measure.